George Lenthal Cheatle: Work

 but were in fact already malign.
 He also showed that simple hyperplasia and Papillomas were not malign, as was generally thought, but were in fact benign.

 Based on his studies of whole-organ sections, Cheatle proposed that epithelial proliferation leading to cancer had lobular rather than ductal origins.

 In a 1922 article in the British Medical Journal Cheatle said that by the time breast cancer became visible it was often too late to be cured by surgery.

 In 1922 Cheatle proposed that inflamed and cystic breasts should be removed surgically.

 He coauthored the textbook Tumours of the Breast (1931) with the American surgeon Max Cutter.

 This was called "the first modern textbook of mammary pathology".

 The textbook said that if there was only one "blue dome cyst" in a breast, removal of the cyst was usually sufficient.

 However, it was safer to remove the whole breast in cases of generalised cystic disease.

 Cheatle had found that such breasts often contained hidden carcinoma.

 Cheatle was a contemporary of Joseph Colt Bloodgood, who was studying the pathology and clinical treatment of prolifierative duct lesions of the breast in Johns Hopkins Hospital in the United States during the same period.
 It is not clear how much the influence the two men had on each other, since the published works of both generally do not refer to the work of other researchers, but most likely they reached the same conclusions independently.

 Recognition

-Cheatle was made a Knight Commander of the Order of the Bath for his war services.
+Cheatle was appointed Companion of the Order of the Bath (CB) in 1901.
+He was appointed Commander of the Royal Victorian Order (CVO) in the 1912 Birthday Honours and knighted as Knight Commander of the Order of the Bath (KCB) in the 1918 New Year Honours.

 He was made a Chevalier of the French Legion of Honour and a Knight Grand Cross of the Order of the Crown of Italy.

 Only American citizens are allowed to lecture at the Edward Hines Jr. VA Hospital in Chicago.
 He was granted American citizenship for a week so that he could lecture there.

 In 1931 Cheatle was awarded the Walker Prize by the Royal College of Surgeons for work on the Pathology and Therapeutics of Cancer.

 He was made an Honorary Fellow of the American College of Surgeons in 1932.